Razee4315/portfolio/README.md

-# Saqlain Abbas - AI Engineer Portfolio
+# Saqlain Abbas - AI & Machine Learning Portfolio

-A modern, responsive portfolio website built with React and TypeScript, showcasing my professional journey and expertise in Artificial Intelligence and Machine Learning.
+A modern, responsive portfolio website built with React and TypeScript, showcasing my journey as an AI & Machine Learning student with projects, skills, and educational background.

 ## 🚀 Features